Step-by-Step Guide

 Configure alerts for anomalies that might indicate problems.
 A sudden increase in error rates, unusually long response times, or unexpected patterns in tool usage could signal issues that need immediate attention.
 Set alert thresholds based on your baseline performance data and adjust them as you learn what normal variation looks like for your specific agent.

-Establish a regular review cadence where you analyze agent performance data, review flagged interactions, and implement improvements.
-Most agents improve significantly during the first month of production deployment as you identify and address real-world scenarios that were not covered in initial testing.
+Establish a regular review cadence where you analyze agent performance data, review flagged interactions, and push improvements.
+Most agents improve significantly during the first month of production deployment as you identify and address real-world scenarios that weren't covered in initial testing.
 Plan for this learning period and allocate time for ongoing refinement.

 Ready to Implement This?